HibiscusMC/docs/docs/hmcwraps/config/global_disable.md

 `mythic` - Any Crucible id in this list will not be able to be wrapped.
 You use the regular hook syntax without the `mythic:` prefix.

+`nexo` - Any Nexo id in this list will not be able to be wrapped.
+You use the regular hook syntax without the `nexo:` prefix.

+`executable-items` - Any ExecutableItems id in this list will not be able to be wrapped.

 ## Example
 ```yaml
 # Items with these properties can't be wrapped